Flashrob/ianlau-p1/README.md

 3. 5 bullets + no. of all the bullets you cleared in the 2nd rd.
 4. 6 bullets + no. of all the bullets you cleared in the 3rd rd.
    ...and so on

+# Disclaimer

+This web-based game is a digital adaptation of a board game and is intended solely for educational purposes as part of a bootcamp project.
+It is not intended for commercial use or business purposes.